JAJSMP8C May 2023 – June 2024 OPT4001-Q1

 One-shot mode can be triggered by the following:

-• Hardware trigger: The INT pin can be configured as an input to trigger a measurement, setting the INT_DIR register to 0.
+• Hardware trigger (only on USON package variant): The INT pin can be configured as an input to trigger a measurement, setting the INT_DIR register to 0.
 When the INT pin is used as input, there is no hardware interrupt to indicate completion of measurement.
 The controller must keep time from the trigger mechanism and read out output registers.

 • Register trigger: An I2C write to the OPERATING_MODE register triggers a measurement (value of 1 or 2).
 The register value is reset after the next successful measurement.
 The INT pin can be configured to indicate measurement completion to read out the output registers by setting the INT_DIR register to 1.